Kidney Disease in Dogs

 I have compiled information here on diet, supplements, and medical treatments for dogs with some degree of kidney disease.
 One of my main goals is to provide alternatives to feeding your dog k/d, which I believe is inappropriate for dogs with early-stage kidney disease.
 It is also a problem if your dog does not want to eat it, as many dogs do not.

-The first section is about the Tests Used to Diagnose Kidney Disease.
+The next section is about the Tests Used to Diagnose Kidney Disease.
 This information will help you to understand your dog's diagnosis, and decide whether additional tests might be advisable.
 It is important to know the severity of your dog's problem to best understand how to treat it, and it can also be meaningful to find the cause of the problem, especially in younger dogs, who may be suffering from Acute Renal Failure (ARF) rather than Chronic Renal Failure (CRF).

 Next is Diet for Dogs with Kidney Disease.
 This section will not provide specific diets, but will give you the information you need to create your own diet that is right for your dog.